-Books of any nationality, language, or place of publication that have been published in the 24 months preceding February 1, 2013, are eligible.
-To nominate works of scholarship, please provide a list of titles to be nominated along with send six (6) copies of them by October 1, 2012, to:
+The Scholarship Awards Committee is now accepting applications for the 2015 Certificates of Merit.
+Books of any nationality, language, or place of publication that have been published in the 24 months preceding February 1, 2015 are eligible.
+In order to apply, please send six copies of each book you wish to nominate, along with a list of titles being nominated, to the following address by October 1, 2014:

 American Society of International Law